Company Logo - Home Link

 Every day feels like Christmas at FAO Schwarz, one of the most famous toy stores in the world.

-Not surprisingly, its windows celebrate the spirit of the holidays with classic figurines, and larger than life toys.
+Not surprisingly, its windows celebrate the spirit of the holidays with classic figurines and larger-than-life toys.

 While the windows are fun, the best part awaits you INSIDE the store!